 - Complete Youth Protection requirements (applies to certain programs only)

-- 1 Office Hour
+- 1 Office Hour (Front Desk or Programming)

-- Program Commitment
+- Program Commitment (with Community Partner)

 - Issue Area Meeting